lbylnxgek/100DaysOfCode-Python-Pro-2023/README.md

 ## Day 008 - Beginner - Function parameters & Caesar cipher

 * [Project: Caesar cipher](/Day-008/)
-* Note: My solution re-prompts the user for valid responsese.
+* Note: My solution re-prompts the user for valid responses.
 In particular I did not use the modulus (%) function to fix invalid shift input.

 ## Day 009 - Beginner - Dictionaries, nesting and the Secret Auction